browserengineering/book/book/http.md

 If you see an error about `str` versus `bytes`, it's because you forgot to call `encode` or `decode` somewhere.

-To read the server's response, you could use the `read` function on sockets, which gives whatever bits of the response have already arrived.
+To read the server's response, you could use the `recv` function on sockets, which gives whatever bits of the response have already arrived.
 Then you write a loop to collect those bits as they arrive.
 However, in Python you can use the `makefile` helper function, which